PAYONE-GmbH/plentymarkets-7/README.md

 See the [plugin description](./meta/documents/user_guide_de.md) for the plentymarkets marketplace.

+## Requirements

+The plugin has been developed for the Ceres template.
+The plugins IO and Ceres are required and have to be active.

 ## Installation

 A github account es required to be able to install the plugin.
 In your plentymarkets backend navigate to